-In H1 2011, the PGNiG Group derived natural gas from imports and, to a limited extent, from domestic suppliers.
+In H1 2011, PGNiG S.A. derived natural gas from imports and, to a limited extent, from domestic suppliers.
 PGNiG S.A. imported natural gas mainly under the agreements and contracts specified below, i.e. the long-term contract with Gazprom Export as well as the medium-term gas supply agreements with VNG-Verbundnetz Gas AG: